 A Charismatic leader is one who provides an environment full of energy and positive reinforcement.
 If you are naturally charismatic, you are very fortunate!
 This is a trait that is not so easily learned.

-Charismatic leaders inspire others and encourage them to be their best.
+Charismatic leaders are never boring; they inspire others and encourage them to be their best.
 Employees and group members want to impress a charismatic leader, so they work hard and strive to succeed.

 Pitfalls of Charismatic Leadership